 $7 Suggested Admission.
 Museum hours: Mon, Fri, & Sat 11am-5pm; Sun noon-5pm.

 Lead Sponsors: Carol and Raymond Merritt, Joyce and George Moss, Katharine and William P. Rayner

 Arlene Slavin Intersections

 New York-based artist Arlene Slavin has created more than 30 public sculptures.
 She received her BFA at Cooper Union and MFA at Pratt institute and has exhibited with Alexander Milliken, Brooke Alexander, and the Fischbach Galleries.
 She’s had 21 solo exhibitions and 80 group shows, including the Whitney Biennial in 1976.
 Her work is in the permanent collections of the Metropolitan Museum of Art, Harvard’s Fogg Art Museum, Chase Manhattan Bank, and Prudential Life Insurance.
-Guild Hall will exhibit a new series of sculptures and paintings referencing work Slavin exhibited in the mid-1970s.
-Like her early work, these sculptures and paintings are pencil, diagonal, grid-based with layers of lush, translucent stained colors.
-In many paintings, the X provides a recognizable entrance into an abstract world as the viewer’s eye scans and jumps from color to color slowly entering into the depth of the painting.
+On view in the sculpture garden are Slavin’s new interwoven translucent colored garden sculptures, sited to produce shadow images that continually change as the sun moves.

-All museum programming is made possible in part through the generosity of Crozier Fine Arts, The Harold and Mimi Steinberg Charitable Trust, the Helen Hoie Fund, The Lorenzo and Mary Woodhouse Trust, and with public funds from the New York State Council on the Arts, a state agency, and Suffolk County.
+All Museum programming is made possible in part though the generosity of Crozier Fine Arts, The Harold and Mimi Steinberg Charitable Trust, the Helen Hoie Fund, The Lorenzo and Mary Woodhouse Trust, Melville Straus Family Endowment Fund, and with public funds from the New York State Council on the Arts and Suffolk County.